 Sub keywords to be included on the same page: Types of Anorexia Nervosa, How to Treat Anorexia Nervosa, What is Anorexia Nervosa.
 You get the point.

-In chapter 4, we will be discussing some very important aspects that can help you create the best therapist website design possible.
+In chapter 4, we will be discussing some very important aspects that can help you create the best therapy website possible.
 This includes choosing a domain name, a hosting platform, and a website platform.

 Choosing a Domain Name

 Like your psychology practice’s name, your domain name is important.
-Here are some best practices to follow when choosing a domain name for your therapist website:
+Here are some best practices to follow when choosing a domain name for your therapy website:

 - Choose a domain name that is short, under 15 characters if possible